ltruchot/webpack-js-eslint-seed/README.md

 # Webpack Javascript ESLint Seed

-## An empty project to begin JS coding
+## An empty project to begin pure JavaScript front-end coding out of the box

-Last updated: Juny 2019
+NPM Last updated: June 2019

-A clean webpack javascript eslint seed, with JavaScript Airbnb rules.
+This is a clean webpack-javascript-eslint seed, with Babel for ES6+ and Airbnb for Lint rules.

 `npm install` at your first use, then

 `npm start` to develop your application

 `npm run build` to bundle your application.
 When it's done, deliver your `dist` folder: it contains anything needed.

+## index.html

+`index.js` is the entry point for your ES6+ JavaScript.
+You can `import` anything you want here.

 ## index.html